-UCW does not provide accommodation or accommodation booking services, but we have created an accommodation brochure as well as compiled information below to help you with your search.
+UCW does not provide accommodation or accommodation booking services, but we have created an Accommodation Guide and have compiled information below to help you with your search.

 UCW does not pre-screen ads for off-campus housing, so it is your responsibility to carefully check listing or advertisements on websites.
 There are several accommodation options available to you.
 Please read through the information to decide which one best meets your needs.
-The services listed are endorsed by many BC post-secondary institutions, including UCW, who maintain positive working relationships with service providers.
 If you have any questions please email Student Services at email@example.com.

 Prefer to live with a family who will help you settle into your new life in Vancouver?
 Homestay will give you the opportunity to practice your English skills and learn about Canadian culture.